 Advanced class : Traditionnal space and contemporary approach.

 Pema : Warm-up class (relaxation, energy exchange, breathing, …)

 Chroregrapher’s repertoire : Workshop : Zab Maboungou repertoire / Nyata Nyata compagny

 Management and artistic production : workshop : assist with programm coordination, special workshops and show presentation.

 If you want to registrer, please send you CV, intention letter and video excerpt at : firstname.lastname@example.org .

-The dead line to send your CV, letter and video excerpt is the 30th of July, 5 pm
+The dead line to send your CV, letter and video excerpt is the 4th of June at 5 pm